 - Mind the Pressure: If your Colgate brush has a pressure sensor, pay attention to it.
 If the light turns red, ease up!
 Over-brushing can lead to gum recession and enamel wear.

-- Don’t Forget Your Tongue: Use the back of your brush head, if it has a tongue cleaner, or gently brush your tongue to remove odor-causing bacteria for fresher breath.
+- Your Tongue: Use the back of your brush head, if it has a tongue cleaner, or gently brush your tongue to remove odor-causing bacteria for fresher breath.

 Maintaining Your Investment: Care and Replacement Heads